Last Updated: September 23, 2025

 Early Life

 Vernon Maxwell was born on September 12, 1965, in Gainesville, Florida.
-He attended Buchholz High School and played for the Bobcats high school basketball and football teams.
-As a senior, he was named the Mr. Basketball of the state of Florida and was also an all-state defensive back in football.
+He attended Buchholz High School and played for the high school basketball and football teams.
+As a senior, Vernon was named the Mr. Basketball of the state of Florida and was also an all-state defensive back in football.

 NBA Career

-Over his 13-year career, Maxwell averaged 12.8 points per game, 2.6 rebounds per game, and 3.4 assists per game.
-He established himself as a clutch three-point shooter and is among just nine players in history to score 30 points in a single quarter, accomplishing the feat in the January 26, 1991, game against the Cleveland Cavaliers in which he amassed 51 total points.
+Over his 13-year career, Vernon averaged 12.8 points per game, 2.6 rebounds per game, and 3.4 assists per game.
+He established himself as a clutch three-point shooter and is among just nine players in history to score 30 points in a single quarter.
+He accomplished the feat in the January 26, 1991, game against the Cleveland Cavaliers, in which he amassed 51 total points.

 Career Earnings